Have you ever picked up a book at an airport, a train station or an impulse trip at the mall?

 Based in Nelson, Josh Bryant is a designer providing publishing, printing and designing services to authors in New Zealand.
 At $200 you can get a standard book cover design for print and e-books.
 Josh has previously worked on self-help and fiction.
 Email Josh to discuss any queries.

 While full service agencies have their advantages, it is beneficial to work with someone whose focus is purely book designing.
 Keely O’Shannessy is an award winning book designer living in Auckland.
-Keely was named Young Designer of the Year in 2010 at the PANZ Book Design Awards.
-Authors of crime, thriller, mystery and fiction can contact Keely here.
+Keely was named Young Designer of the Year in 2010 at the PANZ Book Design Awards and specialises in book cover designs for literary fiction, poetry, and non-fiction (such as art, history, memoirs & biographies).
+You can contact Keely here.

 A self-publishing platform, PressGang is an efficient, easy option if you want e-book covers.
 Their team is a mix of publishing and design professionals so you can get advice from both sides of the spectrum to help design a cover that narrates your story in a concise and noticeable manner.
 Art, guidebooks, self-help, cookbooks and fiction are just some of the genres they have worked on.
 Write here to learn more about pricing and services.